-Component lcon Description Available Versions icon 0 List of available versions as well as the count of associated security vulnerabilities.
-Component Metadata icon 0 Show the component metadata dialog; Component Policy Flag icons h Component always approved for use.
-P Component always rejected for uses.
+Component Icon Description Available Versions icon 0 List of available versions as well as the count of associated security vulnerabilities.
+Component Metadata icon 0 Show the component metadata dialog;

-Component lcon Description ۳ Component has unknown policy since it depends on use.
-P ^{II} Component does not have a matching policy.
-Approval Status icons • Component has been previously Approved. • Component has been previously Rejected.
-Encryption Details 4 Details related to whether or not encryption is required.
-Security Vulnerability Details icon F Vulnerabilities associated with a specific version.
+Component lcon Description Component Policy Flag icons Jan .
+Component always approved for use. h Component always rejected for uses. la.
+Component has unknown policy since it depends on use.
+In Component does not have a matching policy.
+Approval Status icons 0 Component has been previously Approved.
+Component has been previously Rejected.
+Encryption Details 9 Details related to whether or not encryption is required.
+Security Vulnerability Details icon ( Indicates that vulnerabilities are associated with one or more component versions.
+Click to view details about these vulnerabilities.
+Note • The scores and severities displayed in the security vulnerability details are based on the CVSS v2 scoring system.